-- 7) Biologists in trapping districts 4-7 are in the process of developing lagomorph prey indices through the use of headlight surveys.
+- Annual winter furbearer snow track surveys had been conducted by regional wildlife biologists following a standardized survey protocol and track identification methods in Trapping Districts 1-4 (NW and SW mountainous forest habitats).
+However, track surveys were discontinued after the 2011-12 winter until a further evaluation is conducted. - Biologists in trapping districts 4-7 are in the process of developing lagomorph prey indices through the use of headlight surveys.
 The numbers of lagomorphs are counted on established routes three times each survey period.
 This index to prey availability is utilized to predict bobcat population fluctuations by anticipating changes in annual rabbit production (March surveys) or recruitment levels (September surveys). - 8) Department furbearer occurrence/distribution report forms are distributed and collected annually.
 Reports are completed only by Department personnel from verified reports or personal observations.
 Accumulated reports provide species occurrence and location data to assist in delineating statewide and trapping district distribution of selected furbearer species (otter, fisher, wolverine, lynx and swift fox). - 9) Furbearer research is an ongoing statewide activity that is utilized to address management related issues on a species-specific basis when funding is available.
-One furbearer program project (otter genetics study) was initiated during the report period and external research projects were either being conducted or completed during this time (lynx and bobcat).